13.8M

 Episodes

-One Thing In A French Day bridges the gap between formatted classroom French and real conversational French as spoken in everyday Paris.
+One Thing In A French Day bridges the gap between classroom French and real conversational French as spoken in Paris.
+This podcast invites you into authentic Parisian daily life - unscripted, never simplified, yet accessible.

 Episodes